jahoon1998/CSCI4930-PA2/README.md

 Predict the test dataset (from step 2) based on the learned model in step 7, and report Root Mean Square Error (RMSE).

+### Step 9
+From Canvas download the wiki_judge_images.zip (md5sum:
+551a46ee18286824ad03d9110750da01) containing 2001 facial images (1.png, 2.png, …,
+2001.png) of resolution 100x100.
+You can obtain another meta file, wiki_judgeX.mat (md5sum: b7382fd03b8fc05575bb5701c0eec25b) from Canvas containing some information about the images.
+However, the information does not include “age” field.
+Using your best regression model, predict age of each of the 2001 facial image, and prepare a submission.csv file